-The Hon Kyam Maher MLC, Minister for Industrial Relations and Public Sector, announced the commencement of an independent review of SafeWork SA on 21 September 2022, as part of a commitment of the Government prior to the 2022 State Election.
+The Hon Kyam Maher MLC, Minister for Industrial Relations and Public Sector, announced the commencement of an independent review of SafeWork SA on 21 September 2022, as part of a commitment of the Labor Government prior to the 2022 state election.

 - The effectiveness of SafeWork SA’s compliance and enforcement functions including complaints, inspections, investigations, prosecutions, and witness and family support.

 - SafeWork SA’s implementation of recommendations arising from the 2017 review undertaken by a senior prosecutor from the Office of the Director of Public Prosecutions, 2018 evaluation by the Independent Commissioner Against Corruption, internal audit recommendations, and coronial inquests into workplace deaths.